 Tortellini Soup Variations

-There are so many different ways to customize this soup to your taste preferences!
+There are so many different ways to customize tortellini soup with sausage to your taste preferences!

 • Meat: Try cubed chicken or ground beef instead of sausage.